EVOLVED-5G/TSN_FrontEnd/README.md

 ```

 If the publishing process was unsuccessful this command will return a `No such file or directory` error.

+When `SecurityEnabled` is set to `true`, every request sent to the API endpoints must include a valid `Authentication`
+header, with the Bearer provided by CAPIF.

+> If this setting is enabled, but for some reason the TSN AF was not able to register the API through CAPIF, or to
+> retrieve the CAPIF public key, the server will immediately abort the execution.

 ## Deployment